 While students may bring in electronic devices (cellphones, laptops, Chromebook or tablets) for educational use only, we do not encourage them to do so.
 We do not assume any responsibility if they are lost/stolen.
 Personal electronic devices (other than cell phones) must be registered using the Waiver for Personal Electronic Property form.
-Cell Phones are not to be used, heard or even be visible at any time during the school day (between 8:55 a.m. and 3:30 p.m.).

-Instead they should be turned off and put away.
+Cell Phones are not to be used, heard or even be visible at any time during the school day hours (between 8:30 a.m. and 3:30 p.m.).
+Instead they should be turned off and put away in their cubby unless student would need a cell phone for medical reasons.
 Violations of these policies will result in the confiscation of said items and possible disciplinary consequences.
 Confiscated electronic devices are subject to search by the administration and students will be held accountable for the contents in the device.
 It is the student's responsibility to notify their parents that an item was confiscated and must be picked up by a parent at the main office within two weeks of confiscation.
 See code of conduct electronic device violation.